 >> As a substitute, Swiss meringue is the closest substitute for Italian meringue, offering similar stability and glossiness, although French meringue can also be used effectively.

 How to make mini lemon meringue tartlets

 >> I've got a complete blog post on how to make homemade tartlet shells.

 - Place softened unsalted butter with powdered sugar, almond meal, egg and salt in the bowl of a stand mixer fitted with the paddle attachment and blend on medium speed until creamy.

 - Add flour and blend again just until incorporated.

 - Gather the dough and wrap it in plastic wrap and let it rest in the refrigerator for 1 hour.

-- Roll out the dough between 2 sheets of baking paper to a thickness of 3 mm and use it to line small pastry rings or a tart pan.
+- Roll out the dough with a rolling pin on a lightly floured surface or between 2 sheets of baking paper to a thickness of 3 mm and use it to line small pastry rings or a tart pan.

 - Place the tart ring on a baking sheet lined with parchment paper and place in the freezer for 1 hour.